-The following guidelines apply only to the use of e-Readers electronic media devices on Santa Rosa County School campuses/property.
+The following guidelines apply only to the use of e-Readers on Santa Rosa District School campuses/property.
 Other electronic devices (such as Smart Phones, i-Pods) may not be used as e-Reading devices unless approved by the school administrator.
-Electronic media devices must be approved prior to use by the school administrator or designee.